Monster High: Monster High: Skultimate Roller Maze

 Another video game for Nintendo DS, Nintendo 3DS and Wii titled Monster High: Skultimate Roller Maze was released in November 2012.
 This game allowed players to experience the Monster High sport - Skultimate Roller Maze.
 Teams compete their way through a hazardous maze of obstacles.

 Monster High: 13 Wishes

 The third video game for the Wii, Wii U, Nintendo DS, and Nintendo 3DS named after Monster High: 13 Wishes was released in October 2013.
 In this game, players take on the role of Frankie Stein who must free her friends from a magical lantern by collecting thirteen shards of a magic mirror.

 Other games

 Mobile apps Ghoul Box and Sweet 1600 are available on iTunes for the iPad and iPhone devices.
 The Monster High website has also released a series of catacomb-themed web games: "trick or trance", "phantom roller" and "scary sweet memories".
 In November 2015, Monster High: New Ghoul in School was released for the Xbox 360, PC, PlayStation 3, Wii, 3DS, and Wii U. The PC version was de-listed on Steam in 2017.
+In October 2024, Monster High: Skulltimate Secrets was released for PlayStation 4, PlayStation 5, Nintendo Switch, and PC.